-On the 28th of November 2017, the GMES & Africa support programme, awarded thirteen consortia across all African economic regions with grants, making GMES a truly pan Africa initiative.
-A consortium led by SASSCAL was amongst the recipients for the WeMAST (Wetlands Monitoring and Assessment) proposal.
+On the 28th of November 2017, the GMES & Africa support programme, funded jointly by the African Union and the European Commission, awarded thirteen consortia across all African economic regions with grants, making GMES a truly pan Africa initiative.
+A consortium led by SASSCAL was amongst the recipients for the WeMAST (Wetland Monitoring and Assessment Service for Transboundary Basins in Southern Africa) proposal.

 Aim of WeMAST Project